Withdrawing an Expert Witness: Civil vs. Criminal Cases

 In criminal cases, the situation is a bit less clear.
 Surely, a prosecutor who encounters an expert with an opinion inconsistent with their theory must disclose this to the defense under Brady and its progeny.
 Although rare, failure to disclose exculpatory evidence can result in a criminal conviction and jail time.
 Further, a prosecutor in a criminal matter can lose their license by failing to disclose an expert opinion or attempting to conceal an expert opinion favorable to the defense.

-When the defense decides to withdraw a testifying witness, it appears most jurisdictions do not allow the government cannot call them as a witness.
+When the defense decides to withdraw a testifying witness, it appears most jurisdictions do not allow the government to call them as a witness.
 The defense may, however, be able to reference the existence of a defense witness in some jurisdictions.

 About the author